 - Recognized top-level athlete or top-level artist: decision or recognition by the UT.

-- Recommendation of the CPO: the Committee Personal Circumstances (CPO) will assess the legitimacy, the expected duration and the severity of your personal circumstances and gives a recommendation to the Programme Board (you will receive a copy).
+- Recommendation of the CPO: the Committee Personal Circumstances (CPO) will assess the legitimacy, the expected duration and the severity of your personal circumstances and gives a recommendation to the Programme Director (you will receive a copy).

 When you receive a negative pre-recommendation, you will also get the opportunity to request a hearing.
 You’ll get the opportunity to clarify to a representative of the Programme Board why, in your opinion, the negative pre-recommendation is unwarranted.
 How very much you are motivated for this study will not affect the decision.
 But, the Programme Board will take into account your special circumstances.
 Sometimes it can be useful to clarify your circumstances; a hearing gives you the opportunity.